 Mcguier-Wiegard was charged with Assault with a Dangerous Weapon, Carrying a Firearm Without a License, Possession with the Intent to Distribute Class A (fentanyl) and Possession with Intent to Distribute Class B (cocaine).

-He was arraigned on April 7 in Winchendon District Court.
-During his arraignment, the judge approved a motion from the Commonwealth to place Mcguier-Wiegard into pretrial detention for dangerousness.
+Both individuals were held overnight and arraigned on April 7 in Winchendon District Court.
+During the arraignment, the judge approved a motion from the Commonwealth to place Mcguier-Wiegard into pretrial detention for dangerousness.

 Disclaimer 1: The product links on this page are Amazon Affiliate links.
 Prices have not been inflated for my benefit, but if you do purchase any of these products, I may receive a commission.